Rovos Rail: 10 Day Namibia Safari

 07h00 Breakfast is served in the dining cars until 10:00.

-19h30 Dinner is served in the dining cars en route to Holoog.
-Dress: Formal
+19h30 Dinner is served in the dining cars.
+Border formalities take place.
+Dress: “Africa” Theme or Smart Casual

 Attorney General of the Cape, Sir Thomas Upington was principally responsible for liquidating the business activities of all the Orange River pirates and capturing their leader, Klaas Lucas.
 When the desperadoes were finally chased away in 1884, the town was founded on the banks of the Orange River and named in his honour.